First Indian woman to win Man Booker Prize?

 Related Questions

-Who is the first Indian woman to win the Man Booker Prize?
+Who is the winner of the prestigious Man Booker Prize 2013?